 - All survey areas are to be regularly maintained.
-Less visible areas (i.e. the eastern side of the T1-3 Overflow and the western side of the Car Precinct Area) should be maintained as often as the other sections of the survey area, where practical and when required; - Regular maintenance of all survey areas should include mowing and spot spraying / hand pulling of weeds, and other suitable weed removal techniques; - Climatic conditions (rainfall) should also be a consideration when assessing the frequency of maintenance activities (i.e. increasing the frequency of maintenance activities during favourable growing conditions); - Ensure attempts are made to remove all declared species listed under the LP Act.
+Less visible areas (i.e. the eastern side of the T1-3 Overflow and the western side of the Car Precinct Area) should be maintained as often as the other sections of the survey area, where practical and when required; - Regular maintenance of all survey areas should include moving and spot spraying / hand pulling of weeds, and other suitable weed removal techniques; - Climatic conditions (rainfall) should also be a consideration when assessing the frequency of maintenance activities (i.e. increasing the frequency of maintenance activities during favourable growing conditions); - Ensure attempts are made to remove all declared species listed under the LP Act.
 Their specific identification and removal should be included as part of routine maintenance and management of the broader area.
-Appendix D lists the GPS locations of LP Act declared weeds and factsheets are provided in Appendix E; - A recommended planting schedule of native species and appropriate densities should be prepared for the northern drain in the T1-3 Overflow area; and - Programmed monitoring of the diversity and abundance levels of exotic species should be continued within the T1-3 Overflow and Car Precinct Area through annual surveys.
+Appendix 4 and Appendix 5 provides the locations of LP Act declared weeds and factsheets are provided in Appendix 6; - A recommended planting schedule of native species and appropriate densities should be prepared for the northern drain in the T1-3 Overflow area; and - Programmed monitoring of the diversity and abundance levels of exotic species should be continued within the T1-3 Overflow and Car Precinct Area through annual surveys.

+5.4 Port West Drain

+Management recommendations relating to Port West Drain are as follows:

+- Ensure attempts are made to remove all declared species listed under the LP Act (see Appendix 4 and Appendix 5 for locations); - Implementation of non-invasive weed removal techniques should be employed.
+Chemical weed removal should be kept to a minimum and only used when necessary.
+It should only involve spot spraying using an environmentally sensitive herbicide during low flow periods; - Conduct weed monitoring within six months of weed removal and continue to monitor the weed status of the drain at regular intervals; and - Continue to monitor the diversity and abundance levels of exotic species through annual surveys.

 6.0 References

 - Auld, B.A. & Medd, R.W.
 (1999).
 Weeds: an illustrated botanical guide to the Weeds of Australia.
 Inkata Press, Sydney. - Blood.
 K. et. al. (2001).
 Environmental Weeds: A Field Guide for South-East Australia.
-C.H Jerram & CRC for Weed Management Systems, Victoria.

-Department of Natural Resources (DNR).
+C.H Jerram & CRC for Weed Management Systems, Victoria. - Department of Natural Resources (DNR).
 (2000).
 Weed Pocket Guide.
-Qld Government Press, Brisbane.

-- Johns, L. (2006).
+Qld Government Press, Brisbane. - Johns, L. (2006).
 Field Guide to Common Saltmarsh Plants of Queensland.
 Department of Primary Industries & Fisheries, Brisbane. - Kleinschmidt, H., Holland, A. & Simpson, P. (1996).
 Suburban Weeds 3rd ed.
-Department of Primary Industries, Brisbane.

-Lamp, L. & Collet, C. (1989).
+Department of Primary Industries, Brisbane. - Lamp, L. & Collet, C. (1989).
 Field Guide to Weeds in Australia.
-Inkata Press, Sydney.

-Navie, S., Markwell, B. Playford, J. & Adkins, S. (2002).
+Inkata Press, Sydney. - Navie, S., Markwell, B. Playford, J. & Adkins, S. (2002).
 Suburban and Environmental Weeds CD: Identification and Information for South-east Queensland.
-University of Queensland, Brisbane.
+University of Queensland, Brisbane. - Queensland Museum.

-Queensland Museum.
 (2003).
 Wild Plants of Greater Brisbane.
-Queensland Museum Press, Brisbane.

-Richardson, F.J., Richardson, R.G. & Shepherd, R.C.H.
+Queensland Museum Press, Brisbane. - Richardson, F.J., Richardson, R.G. & Shepherd, R.C.H.
 (2006).
 Weeds of the South-East: An Identification guide for Australia.
 F.J.
 Richardson & R.G.
-Richardson, Victoria.

-RPS.
-(2011).
-Plant Assessment Report - Port of Brisbane.
-May 2011, Brisbane.

-- Sainty, G.R. & Jacobs, S.W.L.
+Richardson, Victoria. - RPS.
+(2012).
+Plant Assessment Report Port of Brisbane.
+May 2012, Brisbane. - Sainty, G.R. & Jacobs, S.W.L.
 (1994).
 Water plants in Australia A Field Guide.
 Sainty & Assoc, Darlinghurst. - Tothill, J.C. & Hacker, J.B.
 (1996).
 The Grasses of Southern Queensland.
 Tropical Grassland Society of Australia, Brisbane.

-Appendix A
+Appendix I